Alarming Symptoms in Older Dogs to Never Ignore

 "If ever you notice him getting restless, transferring from one place to another and can't seem to rest "in peace," this can greatly indicate that he is experiencing pain and discomfort."

 Fainting suddenly is another symptom you should watch out for, too.
 Your dog will suddenly lose the strength to hold his body up, that's why he falls and is unable to rise again.
 Some dogs who faint also lose consciousness that's why this should not be ignored.
+If your dog collapsed and peed, it is possible that they were suffering a seizure.
+A dog who appears to faint and lose control of their bladder or bowels is a sign of serious concern.

 Decreased appetite/No appetite at all